Cobra (manga): Critical response

 Pedro Cortes from Japanator affirmed, "Space Adventure Cobra is interesting in that it takes a shard of an idea from a classic and then spins it out into its own epic."
 Cortes praised its "charming" designs, but criticized the main character's lack of development as "the only negative thing."
 He added, "There isn't a ton of depth, but the show doesn't pretend to be anything but a fun, sci-fi romp around the galaxy."
 ANN's Theron Martin praised its "surprisingly solid" art "for a series of its era" and affirmed, "it does stand up well as high-spirited, fun-loving action fare with occasional darker overtones."
 Chris Beveridge of The Fandom Post said, "It's simple but full of adventure, interesting characters and locations and a sense of fun that definitely makes it work in a very good way" and has "a solid visual design."
 Washington, in a review for Otaku USA, commended it for being "entertaining overall" and having "an overall fun vibe" because of its "smooth" art; he, however, criticized what he called "serious misogynistic tendencies."
+The Encyclopedia of Science Fiction notes that "The show's adult sensibilities – featuring gunplay, scantily-clad femmes fatales, and psychedelic visuals – pushed the boundaries of 1980s Japanese sf", influenced by Western traditions, and in turn, influencing many later works, both in Japan and in the West.